A Day of Repentance or Atonement?

 - What factors play a role in forgiveness?
 Must it be a response to change, or might it stem from mercy or love?
 Is forgiveness incompatible with punishment?

 - Finally, does repentance that stems from fear of punishment have the same status as that which derives from simple recognition of right and wrong?
-Is there any worth in short-lived repentance?
+Is there any value in short-lived repentance?

 See Why Did Yonah Disobey Hashem for elaboration.